(This is Part 3 in the 4D Simplifying series. Read Part 2 here.)

 - What are common themes for overwhelmed professionals which VAs can help relieve?
 I work with two types of people.
 Either they are doing everything themselves and don’t have time for the things that matter most, or they aren’t working up to their potential but don’t know where to start with things like social media and marketing.
 VAs can help with everything from answering emails, social media management, event planning, website maintenance, calendar management, and so much more!
 When a new client signs on with me I actually give them a list of 99 ideas of things to outsource.

 - How do I work with a VA?
 How do I make a virtual relationship work?
-Do you use Skype, Google Hangouts, or GoToMeeting?
+Do you use Skype, Zoom, or GoToMeeting?
 Do you check your email, talk on your phone and use social media?
 If so, then you’re already skilled in maintaining virtual relationships.
 Chances are that you already have other virtual relationships in your business as well.
 For my clients, I schedule regular standing meetings, as little as once per month and as much as once a week, via video or phone depending on their preferences.
 I also normally set up a dedicated email account for each one and provide various methods for contacting me.
-Finally, I provide a monthly accomplishments report so they can see the big picture of what’s being done on their behalf.
+Finally, I provide a monthly accomplishments report upon request so they can see the big picture of what’s being done on their behalf.

 - If someone is interested in hiring you, or knows someone who should, what do they do next?
 Go here and book a complimentary consultation or email firstname.lastname@example.org.
 You’ll then fill out a Needs Assessment.
 During our consultation I’ll gauge whether we’re a good fit, and if so we’ll get started right away.

 There you have it.
 One of the best decisions of my personal and professional life is to have a Virtual Assistant.
 In truth, I can’t afford to not have someone to fill in the gaps for me.